dotnet/docs/docs/framework/network-programming/network-programming-samples.md

   - "dotnet"
 ---
 # Network Programming Samples
-This section contains descriptions and links to downloadable network programming samples that use classes in the <xref:System.Net>, <xref:System.Net.Cache>, <xref:System.Net.Configuration>, <xref:System.Net.Mail>, <xref:System.Net.Mime>, <xref:System.Net.NetworkInformation>, <xref:System.Net.PeerToPeer>, <xref:System.Net.Security>, <xref:System.Net.Sockets>, and related namespaces.
+This section contains descriptions and links to downloadable network programming samples that use classes in the <xref:System.Net>, <xref:System.Net.Cache>, <xref:System.Net.Configuration>, <xref:System.Net.Mail>, <xref:System.Net.Mime>, <xref:System.Net.NetworkInformation>, <xref:System.Net.Security>, <xref:System.Net.Sockets>, and related namespaces.

+> [!NOTE]
-Note: all samples are available in the .NET Framework SDK version 2.0 Samples Download, which was released for the .NET Framework 2.0 and may be dated.
+> All samples are available in the [.NET Framework SDK version 2.0 Samples Download](https://www.microsoft.com/en-us/download/confirmation.aspx?id=22181), which was released for the .NET Framework 2.0 and may be dated.

 ## In This Section
  [Download Progress Indicator Technology Sample](https://msdn.microsoft.com/en-us/library/t8w6294a(v=vs.85).aspx)
  Shows how to display the progress of a file download.